Serverless Architecture For Nonprofits

 Step-by-Step Implementation Process

-1. Assess Needs: Identify the specific challenges your nonprofit faces and determine how serverless architecture can address them.
+- Assess Needs: Identify specific challenges and goals that serverless architecture can address.

-2. Choose a Cloud Provider: Evaluate options like AWS Lambda, Google Cloud Functions, and Azure Functions based on your requirements.
+- Choose a Cloud Provider: Evaluate options like AWS Lambda, Google Cloud Functions, or Azure Functions based on your requirements.

-4. Develop Functions: Write code for individual functions using supported programming languages.
+- Develop Functions: Write code for individual functions using languages supported by your chosen provider.

-5. Integrate Services: Connect your application to cloud services like databases, authentication, and storage.
+- Integrate Services: Connect functions to backend services like databases, storage, and APIs.

-7. Monitor and Optimize: Use cloud monitoring tools to track performance and optimize costs.
+- Monitor and Optimize: Use monitoring tools to track performance and make adjustments as needed.

 Common Challenges and Solutions

-• Cost Management: Monitor usage and set budgets to prevent unexpected expenses.
+- Cost Management: Monitor usage to avoid unexpected expenses.
+Use budgeting tools provided by cloud providers.

 Tools and frameworks for serverless architecture